mohitchandarana/covey.town/DESIGN.md

 ### Backend
 Below is a list of components that were added to the existing codebase or modified in the backend, along with their responsibilities and collaborators.

-1. “CoveyTownsStore.ts” : this class was modified to utilize the database as opposed to the coveyTownController to store/retrieve town information such as the coveyTownPassword, friendlyName, and public status.
+1.*CoveyTownsStore.ts* : this class was modified to utilize the database as opposed to the coveyTownController to store/retrieve town information such as the coveyTownPassword, friendlyName, and public status.
 a.
 When a townsStore is initialized it populates its _towns with all towns currently stored in the database to preserve the state of the app in the case that it needs to be restarted
 b. createTown() now creates the coveyTownID and password, initializes/stores the town’s coveyTownController, and sends the town’s information to the database for storage.
 c. listTowns() now retrieved public town information from the database and matches the coveyTownIDs with the appropriate controllers to acquire capacity/player information for those towns.